National Portrait Gallery (United States): 2000 to 2007 renovation

 In 1995, the Smithsonian revealed that the Old Patent Office Building was in serious disrepair.
 The Smithsonian announced in January 1997 that the building would close in January 2000 for a two-year, $42 million renovation.
 Hartman-Cox Architects was hired to oversee the conservation and repair.
 But just three years later, as the renovation was about to begin, the cost of repairs had risen to $110 million to $120 million.

 Prior to the building's closure in January 2000, a decision was reached to allot about one-third of the building's total space to the National Portrait Gallery while simultaneously eliminating the informal north–south division between the NPG and American Art Museum.
 This led to acrimony between the two museums, and a public debate about which collection deserved more space.
 The Smithsonian resolved the dispute practically: Art that best fit an exhibition space got it.
 (For example, since modern art often tends toward large canvases, this art is on the high-ceilinged third floor.)

 The cost of the renovation rose to $180 million by March 2001.
 That month, Nan Tucker McEvoy (a California newspaper heiress and arts patron) donated $10 million for the renovation.
 The Henry Luce Foundation gave another $10 million later that year.
 Costs continued to rise.
 Although Congress appropriated $33.5 million for the renovation, reconstruction costs were estimated at $214 million in June 2001 and the museum not scheduled to reopen until 2005.
 Just a month later, the reopening was pushed back even further to July 2006.

 In 2003, the government increased its contribution to $166 million.
 Smithsonian officials subsequently began discussing a major change to the renovation design: Adding a glass roof to the open courtyard in the center of the Old Patent Office Building.
 Congress approved the change in August 2003.
 In March 2004, the Smithsonian announced that architect Norman Foster, would design the glass canopy.
 In November, Robert Kogod (a real estate development executive) and his wife, Arlene (heiress to Charles E. Smith Construction fortune) donated $25 million to complete the canopy.
 By then, costs had risen to $298 million. $60 million in private funds still needed to be raised.
-Today, the Kogod Courtyard is a popular meeting place in DC.
+Today, the Kogod Courtyard is a popular meeting place in D.C.
 There is plenty of seating, free wifi, and a cafe with snacks for museum visitors open from 11:30 am until 6:30 pm.